python/devguide/index.rst

 Resources
 ---------

-* Anyone can clone this guide from http://hg.python.org/devguide/.
-Core developers should use ssh://hg@hg.python.org/devguide instead, so that they can push back their edits to the server.
+* Anyone can clone the sources for this guide.
+See :ref:`helping-with-the-developers-guide`.
 * Coding style guides
     * :PEP:`7` (Style Guide for C Code)
     * :PEP:`8` (Style Guide for Python Code)